awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 To work around this issue, add port `3306` to the list of values for the `APPMESH_EGRESS_IGNORED_PORTS` in your services\.
 For more information, see [Update services](https://docs.aws.amazon.com/eks/latest/userguide/appmesh-getting-started.html#update-services) for Kubernetes , [Update services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/appmesh-getting-started.html#update-services) for Amazon ECS, or [Update services](https://docs.aws.amazon.com/app-mesh/latest/userguide/appmesh-getting-started.html#update-services) for Amazon EC2\.

-IIf your issue is still not resolved, then you can provide us with details on what you're experiencing using the existing [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/62) or contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.
+If your issue is still not resolved, then you can provide us with details on what you're experiencing using the existing [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/62) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

 ## Unable to connect to a service modeled as a TCP virtual node or virtual router in App Mesh<a name="ts-connectivity-virtual-node-router"></a>